savesmith/VDiff/README.md

 ![vDiff_Example-1644822622867](https://user-images.githubusercontent.com/21265432/153816493-b20566b0-d1f7-4bac-8561-c6148418900e.gif)

 ## How to use
-- Right click on your active editor and select _Version Diff_
+- Configure your file's versioning by defining its methodPattern in settings.
+The first perl example shown is configured by default.
-- Right click on a file in the explorer and select _Version Diff_
+- Right click on your active editor or a file in the explorer and select _Version Diff_

 ## Settings